toddledev/documentation/docs/20-guides/101-datocms/index.md

 This structure is typical for headless CMS systems, with minor variations across platforms.
 The purpose of this nesting is to separate inline elements such as bold text or links as seen in the paragraph example.

 ::: info
-Although some platforms return regular HTML, this JSON-like structure is seen more often.
+Some CMS platforms return regular HTML, but JSON is seen more often.
+JSON is much easier to work with on the front end, as it allows you to fully customise the HTML structure of your application.
 :::

 In the example above, the content includes regular text, bold text, another segment of regular text, and italics.
 These inline elements form the complete paragraph, and it is these nested children elements that the component iterates over (2).
+This is the "nested" problem that we are solving, a chain of arrays (elements) with their own child arrays (inline elements).

 All nested children elements share a common "value" property.
 This property is utilized by the first element in the dato-block component (1):

 ![Dato Block Structure|16/9](dato-block-structure.webp)

-And this property is the point where the recursion ends for each item.
+And this property is the point where the recursion ends for each item (**base case**).

 In summary, the "parent" **dato-block** component on the "Blog Article" page iterates over the entire article content retrieved from the API call.
 Subsequently, the component itself iterates over each block's children, rendering the appropriate inline elements for that block.